Examination is the final step to become a certified plumber in Washington.

 After your out-of-state credentials are approved, plumbers with a current, unexpired out-of-state license can apply for a one-time 120-day temporary permit.
 This permit allows plumbers to work at their current certification level while waiting to take the Washington exam.
 There is a $79.85 fee for this permit.
 If you have ever held a temporary permit, or a Washington state plumber or trainee certification, you are not eligible for a temporary permit.

 We accept exam applications online or by mail.
-Your application and non-refundable exam fee of $160.85 must be received and processed by L&I at least two weeks before the exam date.
-Applications are processed on a first-come, first-served basis.
-Examination dates requested are not guaranteed.
-Seats for the exam are limited and are assigned in in the order that applications are received.
-Applicants are advised to send in their application as early as possible.
+Your application and non-refundable exam fee of $160.85 must be received and processed by L&I. Applications are processed on a first-come, first-served basis.

 Apply by mail: